crgarcia12/electronics-homeassistant-lightscontroll/PCB/schematics-v17-safety-jlcpcb/Readme.md

- # Home automation led controller custom module
+ # Home automation led controller custom module v17 (printed PCB V20220221.35)

  This circuit controll home lights following these rules:
  1. Safe: Safety is not trade in any decision.